elliottmckee/pyRATT/README.md

-## Nosecone Heating
+## Nosecone Heating: `pyratt/example_files/example_nosecone.py`

-`pyratt/example_files/example_nosecone.py`

-This is a 1D Transient Thermal/Aerothermal simulation of a nosecone along a flight trajectory simulated by RASAeroII [1] of 2-stage rocket, using a M2245 to M1378 to get to just below Mach 5.
+This is a 1D Transient Thermal/Aerothermal simulation of a nosecone along a flight trajectory simulated by RASAeroII [1] of 2-stage rocket, using a M2245 to M1378 to get to just below Mach 5 (trajectory shown in the figure below).

 A location/station 20 cm downstream of the nosecone tip was analyzed, using the following geometric properties:
  - Wall Thickness: 1.0 cm
  - Wall Material: 316 Stainless

- The first figure shows an animation of the through-wall temperature distribution in the through-wall direction, throughout flight, in real-time.
+ The first figure shows an animation of the temperature distribution in the through-wall direction, throughout flight, in real-time, alongside the flight trajectory.

- The second figure shows the hot-wall and cold-wall temperatures seen throughout the flight.
+ The second figure shows the hot-wall (outer surface) and cold-wall (inner surface) temperatures seen throughout the flight.

 ![alt text](https://github.com/elliottmckee/stata_mater/blob/main/images/example_nosecone_SS.gif?raw=true)  |  ![alt text](https://github.com/elliottmckee/stata_mater/blob/main/images/example_nosecone_SS.jpg?raw=true)